 Don't try to read all of these at once.
 Pick one that matches where you are right now and actually work through it before moving on.
 One book used fully is worth ten books skimmed.
 Pair your reading with a mindfulness or journaling practice for even better results — check out our guide to the best meditation books if you want to go deeper.

 A note on price: this is not the area to automatically go for the cheapest option.
 These books are tools, and tools work best when they fit your actual needs.
-The €3.99 digital edition is great if digital is your thing; the €30.53 People Pleaser might be worth every cent if it finally breaks a pattern that's been making you miserable for years.
+The around $12 paperback classic is great if you want foundational wisdom; the around $16 guide might be worth every dollar if it finally breaks a pattern that's been making you miserable for years.
 Think about what kind of support you actually need right now and choose accordingly.

 Frequently asked questions about how to set boundaries